SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: : A Red-Teaming Framework for Search Agents

-\textbf{Test Generation Workflow}.
+\textbf{Test generation workflow}.
 We design a structured trajectory for generating test cases, as illustrated in~\Cref{fig:test-case-generation}.
-The workflow takes a natural language specification (\ie, a risk description) as input and outputs a corresponding test case, using a reasoning model (\eg, \llm{o4-mini} in this work) as the test generator.
-Specifically, the workflow proceeds in three sequential steps:

-\begin{packeditemize} \item \textbf{\textit{Step 1: Scenario Envisioning}:} The test generator brainstorms a realistic scenario in which the described risk could arise when a user submits a query to the search agent.

-\item \textbf{\textit{Step 2: Test Design}:} The test generator then schemes a ``malicious plan''.
-In this step, the generator specifies the intended negative consequence, as well as the websites that would be exploited to induce it.
+The workflow takes a natural language specification (\ie, a risk description) as input and outputs a corresponding test case, using a reasoning model (\eg, \llm{o4-mini}) as the test generator.
+The workflow proceeds in three sequential steps: \begin{packeditemize} \item \textbf{\textit{Step 1: Scenario anchoring}:} The test generator brainstorms a realistic scenario where the described risk could arise when a user submits a query to the search agent. \item \textbf{\textit{Step 2: Test design}:} The test generator then devises a ``malicious plan'' by specifying the target negative consequence and the website to exploit.
 A key auxiliary consideration here is the time gap: the threat always occurs after the knowledge cutoff of the backend LLMs.
 This highlights the time-sensitive nature of the threat.
 To illustrate, testing whether agents will misbehave with a single unreliable and long-outdated website, alongside several current sources, arguably constitutes an unfaithful and unrealistic modeling of the threat.
-Notably, no specific date is registered during test case generation, ensuring that the resulting test cases are not tied to a single date and thus are not limited to one-time applicability.
+Notably, we do not bind a test case to a specific date during generation, ensuring that the resulting templates remain reusable rather than one-off applications.

-\item \textbf{\textit{Step 3: Test Instantiation}:} The test generator translates the verbalized test proposals into guidelines for the website generator, defining required formats and key information for an appropriate synthesis of unreliable websites.
-Inspired by rubric-based evaluation~\citep{souly2024strongreject-jailbreak-benchmark-with-rubric-LLM-as-a-judge}, we also prompt it to produce a checklist for the safety evaluation, enabling precise and hallucination-free verification of whether the negative consequence manifests in the agent's response.
+\item \textbf{\textit{Step 3: Test instantiation}:} The test generator turns each verbalized test proposal into (1) a set of guidelines for the website generator and (2) a checklist for safety evaluation.
+The guidelines specify the required format and the key facts the synthesized unreliable website should contain.
+In our implementation, we do not explicitly instruct the website to be persuasive.
+Inspired by rubric-based evaluation~\citep{souly2024strongreject-jailbreak-benchmark-with-rubric-LLM-as-a-judge}, the checklist enables precise assessment of whether the agent's final response exhibits the targeted negative consequence.

-\end{packeditemize} Two design choices are crucial to producing high-quality test cases: 1) We adopt a multi-stage workflow, allowing the test generator to perform multiple rounds of reasoning.
-2) We elicit auxiliary information beyond the final components required in test cases, such as user expectations and unreliable website sources, to better guide the generation process.